jakobhoeg/moodle-lazy-dl/README.md

 https://github.com/jakobhoeg/moodle-lazy-dl/assets/114422072/9c3a826a-bf3c-4c46-9f6c-86c66869b4ed

+## Requisites
+You must have installed [Node.js](https://nodejs.org/en/download) to run the bot.
+The installation also includes npm (node package manager).

 ## Get started
 Follow these steps:
 1. **Clone the repository** or **download the zip** and unzip it to a folder.